-What is lean but another name for a drug containing an opioid?
+What is lean?
+To put it plainly, it is another name for a drug containing an opioid.
 The United States currently struggles with a prescription drug crisis.
 Codeine is a contributing factor.
 Besides that, it has all the risk factors of other opioids.

 Examples include the slowing of breathing, heartbeat irregularities, and constipation.
 Addiction happens gradually.
 One day, you’ll wake up to withdrawal symptoms such as muscle pains and depression.
 Therefore, you continue to abuse the substance.

 However, to achieve the high, you now have to take a substantially higher dose.
 Every time you do so, you take a significant health risk.
 You may accidentally ingest a fatal amount of the opioid.
 Another risk factor is mixing the drug with alcohol or another nervous system depressant.

 Ending a Chemical Dependency on the Opioid

 So, what is purple drank?
 Essentially, it’s another word for lean and is a dangerous drug.
 Your addiction is also an opportunity for healing.
 If you struggle with chemical dependency on this substance, there is help available.

 Rehab centers routinely work with people who deal with opioid addiction.
 The trick here is to seek out a relaxing atmosphere.
 It sets the tone for focusing on life-long recovery and healing.
 Most importantly, therapists at this type of facility will customize a care protocol for you.